-- We have already added a calculated field named avg_marks_above_80, and we are categorizing the information based on birthplace, so drag both as columns.
+- We have already added a calculated field named avg_marks_above_80, and we are categorizing the information based on birthplace.
+Drag both as columns.

 - Edit avg_marks_above_80 filter to display only True values.

-You will get a chart like this –
+Now, you will get a chart like this:

-But all the values look almost the same.
-This is because the variations are small in our data.
+You might be wondering why all the values look almost the same.
+This is because the variations are small in the data.
 We can start the index from 80 instead of 0, and then we can appreciate the differences more.
-Double click on the axis (average marks) and a window will appear:
+To do so, double click on the axis (average marks), and a window will appear:

 Again, change the values of Tick origin and interval as desired.
-Now, we see the variations more clearly –
+Now, we see the variations more clearly as follows:

-Tableau will show you what parameters you need to generate a line chart –
+Tableau also shows you the parameters you need to generate a line chart:

 - As per our data, there are no students who took English as a significant in 1983 and 1986.

-The data we have now is for ten years instead of 3 years.
-Let us draw the trend line now –
+The data we have now is for 10 years instead of 3 years.
+Let us draw the trend line now:

-Let us now generate a forecast for the next three years –
+Let us now generate a forecast for the next 3 years:

-If you don’t like the crisscrossing of lines, add major subjects as a row, and you will get individual lines.
+If you don’t like the crisscrossing of lines, add major subjects as a row, and you will get individual lines like this:

-We can see the description of the forecast –
+Now, we can see the description of the forecast: